Rhosinjay-cyb/Azure-Firewall/README.md

 Azure Firewall, Azure Bastion, Log Analytics Workspace, DevTools

 ## Lab Setup
+* Creation of a resource group

-* Deployment of virtual network and multiple subnets
+* Creation of virtual network with multiple subnets
 * Deployment of virtual machines
 * Deployment of Azure Firewall alongside firewall policy
 * Configuration of a route table
 * Configuration of a user-defined route (UDR)
 * Configuration of firewall policy (Application, Network and DNAT rules)
-* Updating the VMs DNS server with external DNS address
+* Updating the VMs' DNS server with external DNS address
 * Testing of the Firewall

 ## Step Taken (Screenshots)

-The security configuration starts with the deployment of a resource group (Project-RG)
+The security configuration starts with the creation of a resource group (Project-RG)

 ![image](rg.PNG)

-Followed with the deployment of a virtual network (Project-Vnet) alongside with subnets.
+Followed with the creation of a virtual network (Project-Vnet) alongside with subnets.
 The first two subnets are for the management of the firewall, while the last two subnets are workload subnets for the HR and Dev teams.
-VMs will be deployed in the workload subnets afterwards to test the deployed firewall.
+VMs will afterwards be deployed in the workload subnets to test the deployed firewall.

 ![image](VNET.png)

-The deployed VMs (HR-VM & Dev-VM) are shown below, the outbound access of both VMs will be configured to restrict access to certain websites.
-Meaning, users accessing the VMs in the HR-subnet will have their web access restricted to web apps used by the department.
+The deployed VMs (HR-VM & Dev-VM) are shown below, the outbound access of both VMs will be configured to restrict access to certain web apps.
+Meaning, users accessing the VMs in the HR-subnet will have their web access restricted to web apps allowed in the firewall policy.
+Both VMs are Windows Server 2019 Datacenter Gen2, and they will be accessed via remote desktop protocol (RDP).

 ![image](VMs.png)

-The Azure Firewall (Project-FW) of basic SKU is deployed in the AzureFirewall subnet.
+The Azure Firewall (Project-FW) of basic SKU is deployed in the AzureFirewallsubnet.
 The public and private IP address of the firewall are noted and would be used in further configurations.
 The firewall policy (Project-FWP) is also created alongside the deployment of the firewall.

 ![image](FW.png)

 A route table (Project-RT) is configured and the HR-subnet and Dev-subnet is associated to it.
-A user-define route (OutboundTraffic) is added to the route table which enables the traffic from both associated subnets to pass through the firewall before reaching the internet.
+A user-define route (OutboundTraffic) is added to the route table which enables the traffic from both associated subnets to be routed through the firewall before reaching the internet.

 ![image](RT.png)